emiliano-gandini-outeda/emiliano-gandini-outeda/README.md

 # 👋 Hi there, I'm Emiliano Gandini

-I'm a Computer Engineering student at the Facultad de Ingeniería – Universidad de la República, based in Uruguay.
+I'm a Computer Engineering student at the Facultad de Ingeniería – Universidad de la República, based in Uruguay 🇺🇾.

 I specialize in **developing modern web applications**, with a strong focus on backend architecture, data analysis, and efficient data processing.
 One of my current projects is [InsightGrid](https://www.ego-services.com/insightgrid), a tool designed for automated report generation and data interaction.